Happy Birthday to You

-"Happy Birthday to You", also known as "Happy Birthday", is a song traditionally sung to celebrate a person's birthday.
-According to the 1998 Guinness World Records, it is the most recognised song in the English language, followed by "For He's a Jolly Good Fellow".
+"Happy Birthday to You", or simply "Happy Birthday", is an American song traditionally sung to celebrate a person's birthday.
+According to the 1998 Guinness World Records, it is the most recognized song in the English language, followed by "For He's a Jolly Good Fellow".
 The song's base lyrics have been translated into at least 18 languages.
 The melody of "Happy Birthday to You" comes from the song "Good Morning to All", which has traditionally been attributed to American sisters Patty and Mildred J. Hill in 1893, although the claim that the sisters composed the tune is disputed.

 The song is in the public domain in the United States and the European Union.
-Warner Chappell Music had previously claimed copyright on the song in the US and collected licensing fees for its use; in 2015 the copyright claim was declared invalid and Warner Chappell agreed to pay back $14 million in licensing fees.
+Warner Chappell Music had previously claimed copyright on the song in the US and collected licensing fees for its use; in 2015, the copyright claim was declared invalid and Warner Chappell agreed to pay back $14 million in licensing fees.

 History

 Patty Hill was a kindergarten principal in Louisville, Kentucky, developing teaching methods at the Little Loomhouse; her sister Mildred was a pianist and composer.
 The sisters used "Good Morning to All" as a song that young children would find easy to sing.
 The combination of melody and lyrics in "Happy Birthday to You" first appeared in print in 1912.
 None of the early appearances of the "Happy Birthday to You" lyrics included credits or copyright notices.
 The Summy Company registered a copyright in 1935, crediting authors Preston Ware Orem and Mrs. R. R. Forman.
 In 1988, Warner/Chappell Music purchased the company owning the copyright for US$25 million, with the value of "Happy Birthday" estimated at US$5 million.
-Warner claimed that the United States copyright would not expire until 2030, and that unauthorized public performances of the song are illegal unless royalties are paid.
+Warner claimed that the United States copyright would not expire until 2030 and that unauthorized public performances of the song were illegal unless royalties were paid.
 In February 2010, the royalty for a single use was US$700.
 By one estimate, the song is the highest-earning single song in history.
 In the European Union, the copyright for the song expired on January 1, 2017.

 The American copyright status of "Happy Birthday to You" began to draw more attention with the passage of the Copyright Term Extension Act in 1998.
 The Supreme Court upheld the Act in Eldred v.
 Ashcroft in 2003, and Associate Justice Stephen Breyer specifically mentioned "Happy Birthday to You" in his dissenting opinion.
 American law professor Robert Brauneis extensively researched the song and concluded in 2010 "it is almost certainly no longer under copyright."
 Good Morning to You Productions sued Warner/Chappell for falsely claiming copyright to the song in 2013.
 In September 2015, a federal judge declared that the Warner/Chappell copyright claim was invalid, ruling that the copyright registration applied only to a specific piano arrangement of the song and not to its lyrics and melody.
 In 2016, Warner/Chappell settled for $14 million, and the court declared that "Happy Birthday to You" was in the public domain.